harrycresswell/harry/site/content/page/about.md

 ## Where to go next

-There are a few places to go from here.
-[I write about design systems over on Medium](https://medium.com/@harrycresswell).
-And share [my ideas about design, code and building products](/articles/) on this site.
+If you’re interested in building design systems in Sketch, [I write about my process on Medium](https://medium.com/@harrycresswell).

+If you’re interested in [working with me](/how/), you might like to read about a few possible ways we can work together.

+You can find my full résumé on [LinkedIn](https://uk.linkedin.com/in/harrycresswell ).

  Hit me up on [Twitter](https://twitter.com/harrycresswell) if you have questions or just want to say hi.
-To see my full resume head to [LinkedIn](https://uk.linkedin.com/in/harrycresswell
-).

-If you’re interested in [working with me](/how/), you might like to read about a few possible ways we can work together.

 ## Let's keep in touch

-If you made it this far, thanks a lot.
-I appreciate you taking the time to look at my website.

 If you'd like to keep in touch leave your email address below.
-Once a week, on a Friday morning, I send out [a brief newsletter](/newsletter/) containing a few **useful tools, articles and other things worth sharing**.
+Once a week, on a Friday morning, I send out [a brief newsletter](/newsletter/) containing a few useful tools, articles and other things worth sharing.

+If you made it this far, thanks a lot for taking the time to check out my website.